Corporate Development Center

 Scholarships and Grants

 The SECU Bridge to Careers Scholarship Program at Catawba Valley Community College offers $500 scholarships to eligible students enrolling in short-term, career-focused training programs aimed at obtaining state-regulated or industry-recognized credentials leading to sustainable wage careers.
 To qualify, applicants must be U.S. citizens, North Carolina residents, at least 18 years old, and not affiliated with SECU or its foundation as directors, employees, or immediate family members.
 Additionally, candidates should be unemployed or underemployed, members of the NC National Guard, military veterans or their spouses, or part of an underserved population in a specific workforce area.
 Applicants must enroll in a course at Catawba Valley Community College that aligns with credentials listed on the NC Workforce Credentials list at either the Essential or Career level.
 Each student may receive up to two scholarships within the program year when enrolling in two eligible courses.
 Scholarship recipients are required to consent to the release of their name and image for publication by the NC Community College System office, Catawba Valley Community College and its foundation, and SECU and its foundation.
-For more information or to apply, contact (828) 327-7000, ext.
-4294.
+For more information visit the office of Financial Aid.

 Assistance with obtaining state-regulated or industry recognized credentials.
 Register for the Workforce Development Grant.